mbarosendal/LLM_Dalux/README.md

 ```
 uv sync --frozen
 ```
-4) Start the application using your preferred entry point (MCP or HTTP API) by adjusting the config:
+4) Start the application using your preferred entry point (MCP or HTTP API) by adjusting the config's APP_MODE:
-- If using MCP, choose a transport protocol (stdio or streamable-http) and a compatible MCP-client
+- If using MCP, choose a MCP_TRANSPORT (stdio or streamable-http) and a compatible MCP-client (e.g. Claude Desktop)
-- If using HTTP, choose a supported LLM (any implementation of BaseClient) and send your API REST requests to the system's endpoints (routes_sessions.py).
+- If using HTTP, choose a supported LLM for LLM_PROVIDER (any implementation of BaseClient) and send your API REST requests to the system's endpoints (routes_sessions.py).
 Make sure you have a valid API key for the model's API set in the .env

 ## Current State
 - MCP integration and a standalone HTTP API are both functional.